GDS Holdings' (GDS) CEO William Huang on Q4 2019 Results - Earnings Call Transcript

 William Huang

 Yes, we can do nothing; frankly speaking we are not in this industry, right, server industry.
-I think what I heard about our customer is try to get more server as much possible even in a current market right.
+I think what I heard about our customer is try to get more server, as much as possible even in a current market right.
 So I think they pushed a lot of the supplier to get some inventory in other country or other market to try to mitigate the impacts on the supply.
 That's what they are doing.

 But so far we don't know what's the percentage of the target they can achieve, right.
-So in general, they are doing their best right now with what our customer told us.
+So in general, they are doing their best right now, what our customer have told us.
 So looks like Q2 maybe we will catch-up the revenue a little bit, that's my current view.

 Dan Newman

 Okay.
-Second question is about operating Langfang, maybe I will go first; you can go up from there.
+Second question is about operating Langfang, maybe I will go first; you can supplement.
 So Gokul, the Beijing municipal government started to introduce restrictions on new data center approval in the end of 2016.
 And it became apparent in 2017 that would not be possible to maintain sufficient supplies to fill demand within the urban area.
 And we started then to work on the backup plan.

-I'd say it took about two years of discussion, the interaction was on with Langfang government resulting in a framework agreement which addresses the allocation of substantial amount of power in fact, substantial amount of power which is available in that area.
-And the sale of Greenfield land and investment, that we chose Langfang because the telecom carriers had already established major data center hubs in that market.
+I'd say it took about two years of discussion, interaction, and so on with Langfang government resulting in a framework agreement which addresses the allocation of substantial amount of power in fact, substantial amount of power which is available in that area, and the sale of Greenfield land and investment.
+We chose Langfang because the telecom carriers had already established major data center hubs in that market.
 Therefore, the connectivity at least from that part of Langfang not the whole of Langfang, but that part into Beijing is very good.

-So, in terms of latency it’s only a small drop-off versus the vacancies within Beijing.
+So, in terms of latency it’s only a small drop-off versus the latencies within Beijing.
 But in order to proceed, we really have to cover two bases.
 One was the government and one was our customers.
 We had to convince our largest customers because in a place like this you're not looking for just one order from a customer; you're looking for a customer to deploy a major amount of their own capacity.
-So the end of the framework agreement, we're in a position to acquire the Greenfield land and start the development.
-So we already got our customers warmed up.
+So at the end of the framework agreement, we're in a position to acquire the Greenfield land and start the development.
+But we already got our customers wound up.
 So, we found that we needed to accelerate our time to market.

 So in actual fact, the first thing we did was acquire the land which is for Langfang 3, 4 and 5, it should have been 1, 2, and 3.
 But because of the types of market requirements, we leased a number of buildings, we leased Langfang 1, we leased Langfang 2, we leased Langfang 6, we leased Langfang 7 and that's why we have five data centers in that area, all 100% committed.
-I mean, going forward, the intention and the better approach would be to have all about development on the Greenfield sites on the campuses.
+I mean, going forward, the intention and the better approach would be to have all of our development on the Greenfield sites on the campuses.
 So here was just out of necessity.

 Your third question about financing.
 Yes, I’m clear about our own positions.
 I mean, we have access to the public markets from time-to-time.
 But we also have access to partners and some very significant institutions, PRC institutions who have also expressed an interest in working with us.
 So I think there's a lot of scope in that approach to sourcing equity and other value add.

 As far as the competition is concerned, I mean no one is anywhere remotely close to our scale.
-I think there has been limited amount of private equity participation by foreign P and domestic P. From the case histories of our acquisitions, there's quite a few projects being undertaken with no equity and frankly no formal debt either just reliance on credit from suppliers.
-So I don’t -- I don't think that on the whole competition is particularly well capitalized or financed but I didn't mean to doubt them all.
-I'm sure that they're good companies amongst them.
+I think there has been limited amount of private equity participation by foreign PE and domestic PE.
+From the case histories of our acquisitions, there's quite a few projects being undertaken with no equity and frankly no formal debt either just reliance on credit from suppliers.
+So I don't think that on the whole competition is particularly well capitalized or financed but I didn't mean to doubt them all.
+I'm sure that there are good companies amongst them.

 William Huang

 And Gokul, I added more color to your second question.
-I mean original our plan is to supplement supplies today Beijing [indiscernible].
-I think the people because we realized a couple of years ago; we realized the carbon quota is getting more tight in the Tier 1 market in urban city.
+I mean original our plan is to supplement supplies to the Beijing supply.
+I think the people, because we realized a couple of years ago we realized the carbon quota is getting more tight in the Tier 1 market in the urban city.
 And the demand is huge, right.
-So in first original thing, we try to convince our customers to move a little bit, shifts a little bit to the demand to the edge of town.
-But now customer and us realize those product is different.
+So in the first original plans, we try to convince our customers to move a little bit, shifts a little bit of the demand to the edge of town.
+But now customer and us realize those products are different.
 They have the same latency sensitive criteria from our customer, but our customer want need a more big scale and a more big power capacity.
 They want to deploy more big power density.

-Now we realize this type of the campus and hyperscale campus is independent product, it fulfill our customer latency sensitive but a high visibility for the future supply and a hyperscale development and a hyperscale power capacity, this cannot be replaced in the turbulent time, that's my view.
-It said now it become a new product in our view, right.
+Now we realize this type of the campus and hyperscale campus is independent product, it fulfill our customer latency sensitive but a high visibility for the future supply and a hyperscale development and a hyperscale power capacity, this cannot be replaced in the urban town, that's my view.
+It instead now it become a new product in our view, right.

 Operator